rohanza/django-serializers/README.md

 `opts` may be any additional options specific to the encoding.

 Internally serialization is a two-step process.
-The first step serializes the object into the desired structure, limited to a set of primative python datatypes.
-The second step renders that structure into the final output string or bytestream.
+The first step calls the `serialize()` method, which serializes the object into the desired structure, limited to a set of primative python datatypes.
+The second step calls the `render()` method, which renders that structure into the final output string or bytestream.

 serialize(self, obj)
 --------------------